tosum/instant_tests/README.md

    Checks that `.limit locals` and `.limit stack` are exactly as they it should be\
    Decreases `.limit locals` and `.limit stack` by one and checks that the program crashes

+### Error spam
+There might be some errors printed during testing, but it's ok.\
+As long as testing doesn't stop everything should be ok.

 ### Tests
  * `examples` - examples provided with the task
  * `other_examples` - some other examples taken from https://github.com/mluszczyk/mrjp-instant/tree/master/examples